 I was never a huge fan of the color yellow until I discovered Osage Orange.
 It should be noted that you may obtain gorgeous hues from flowers such as Queen Anne's Lace, Marigolds, Coreopsis, and Black Eyed Susan, but I have found that Osage works better for my approach especially when considering larger quantities of fabric/fiber.

-Sawdust is the best size to work with, although you can obtain dye from the fallen branches and smaller logs once they have had time to soak in water for several days / weeks.
-The process described below was done using small wood chips, though I have since updated my Osage Orange Natural Dye Supply kits to sawdust to increase the potency of the dye vat..
+Sawdust and smaller sized chips are best to work with, although you can obtain dye from the fallen branches and smaller logs once they have had time to soak in water for several days.

 Osage Orange is very high in natural tannins and is known as a substantive dye; therefore it does not require a mordant.
 (A mordant is a fixative that allows dye molecules to bind to fiber) Although a mordant isn't required, you can alter the hue by experimenting with different treatments before, during, or after the dyeing process.
 Because of this, Osage Orange can range in color from vibrant yellow to olive green.